francescogabbrielli/Stargazers/README.md

 This app UI is pretty straightforward: there is a search bar to find a GitHub repository, with search suggestions on the fly.
 Once a repository is found, you can see the list of stargazers for that repository (with avatar and login name).
-The interaction on a user in the list is as follows:
+The interaction over a user in the list is as follows:
 - by tapping you will be redirected to the user's GitHub page
 - by long tapping you will predispose a new search on that user's repositories (if any)